awsdocs/amazon-route53-docs/doc_source/resolver-dns-firewall-rule-group-managing.md

 **To create a rule group and its rules**

-1. Sign in to the AWS Management Console and open the Amazon VPC console under [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.
+1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

-1. In the navigation pane, locate the **DNS Firewall** section\.
+   \- OR \-

+   Sign in to the AWS Management Console and open the

+   the Amazon VPC console under [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

 1. In the navigation pane, choose **Rule groups**\.